Causes of Parkinson's disease: Pesticides

 Evidence from epidemiological, animal, and in vitro studies suggests that exposure to pesticides increases the risk for Parkinson's disease.
 One meta-analysis found a risk ratio of 1.6 for ever being exposed to a pesticide, with herbicides and insecticides showing the most risk.
 Rural living, well-drinking, and farming were also associated with Parkinson's, which may be partly explained by pesticide exposure.
+These factors are pertinent to many communities, one of them being South Asian populations.
 Organochlorine pesticides (which include DDT) have received the most attention, with several studies reporting that exposure to such pesticides is associated with a doubling of risk for Parkinson's.

+Rotenone, a naturally derived insecticide, inhibits mitochondrial complex 1 and selectively damages dopaminergic neurons in the substantia nigra.
+Rodent studies show both temporary and chronic exposure can produce Parkinson-like pathology, including enteric nervous system changes.
+Paraquat, a widely used herbicide, has been epidemiologically linked to higher Parkinson's risk, and rodent studies show it causes mitochondrial dysfunction, oxidative stress, and dopaminergic neuron loss.

+Carbon disulfide is a risk factor and has been identified in industrial worker case studies and has induced parkinsonism in mice.
+It is mainly used in the manufacture of viscose rayon, cellophane film, rubber and carbon tetrachloride.

 Metals

 Lead, which was used in gasoline until 1995 and paint until 1978, is known to damage the nervous system in various ways.
 A few studies have found that people with high levels of lead in their body had twice the risk of Parkinson's disease.
 Epidemiological studies on lead, however, have found little evidence for a link with Parkinson's.
 Iron has been implicated in the etiology of Parkinson's disease, but there is no strong evidence that environmental exposure to it is associated with Parkinson's.